akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 ### Fine-tuning CPU usage latency tradeoff

 Artery has been designed for low latency and as a result it can be CPU hungry when the system is mostly idle.
 This is not always desirable.
-It is possible to tune the tradeoff between CPU usage and latency with the following configuration:
+When using the Aeron transport it is possible to tune the tradeoff between CPU usage and latency with the following configuration:

 ```
 # Values can be from 1 to 10, where 10 strongly prefers low latency